rhbertoldi/rhbertoldi.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Public Policy, University of Chicago, Harris School of Public Policy, 2020 (expected)
+  * Certificate in Energy and Environmental Policy (in progress)
 * B.A. in Science and Technology Studies, University of California, Davis, 2016

 Work experience